janstrohschein/KOARCH/Use_Cases/VPS_Popcorn_Production/Kubernetes/experiments/readme.md

 This section describes extended experiments using data-driven simulations to perform benchmark of optimization algorithms and choose promising algorithms to solve the VPS problem.

-The R-scripts in this section can be used to reproduce the results of the publication "Cognitive Capabilities for the CAAI in Cyber-Physical Production Systems": [our pre-print](https://arxiv.org/abs/2012.01823).
+The R-scripts in this section can be used to reproduce the results of the publication "Cognitive Capabilities for the CAAI in Cyber-Physical Production Systems", see [our pre-print](https://arxiv.org/abs/2012.01823).

 ## main01.R
 This script contains the configuration and runs the experiments.